singlanitin661/BMI-Calculator/README.md

-          BMI Calculator
+          <strong>BMI Calculator</strong>

 The Body Mass Index (BMI) is a way of estimating the amount of body fat.
 It's used in medicine to calculate risk of heart disease.
 The formula used for calculation is
 BMI = (weight)/(height*height)

-I used java ad xml for building this application.
+I used java and xml for building this application.
 It gives green colour if person is healthy , red if overweight and yellow if person is underweight.

 The respective look of app in Pixel 3a is as follows :